panr/hugo-theme-terminal/README.md

 theme = "terminal"
 pagination.pagerSize = 5

+# Required for Chroma and the custom syntax highlighting.
+[markup.highlight]
+  noClasses = false

 [params]
   # dir name of your main content (default is `content/posts`).
   # the list of set content will show up on your index page (baseurl).